Map: The countries which recognise Palestine - as the UK plans to follow suit

 Mapped: Which countries recognise Palestine as a state?

-The UK will recognise a Palestinian state in September, Sir Keir Starmer has announced, unless Israel ends the “appalling situation in Gaza”.
+Canada will recognise a Palestinian state in September, Prime Minister Mark Carney has announced, ramping up pressure on Israel as starvation spreads in Gaza.

-Britain will only refrain from doing so if Israel allows more aid into Gaza, stops annexing land in the West Bank, agrees to a ceasefire and signs up to a long-term peace process over the next two months, the prime minister said.
+The move sparked fury from US President Trump, who said recognising Palestine would threaten a trade deal.

-The move has sparked fury from Israeli prime minister Benjamin Netanyahu, who accused the Sir Keir of “appeasing” and rewarding “Hamas’s monstrous terrorism”.
+“Canada has just announced that it is backing statehood for Palestine.
+That will make it very hard for us to make a Trade Deal with them,” Mr Trump wrote on Truth Social.

 So far, recognition of Palestinian sovereignty has largely been limited to countries in Africa, South America and Asia that have historically been critical of Israel.